siponentheparas/fivem_ts_angular_template/README.md

 To use this template, press the "Use this template" button and select "Create a new repository".
 Or, if you don't want to create a repository, you can just download to source code and start building from there.

+You need [pnpm](https://pnpm.io/installation) to build this project, install it.
+After using this template, run pnpm i to install node packages.

+Run `pnpm build` to build the whole project.
+Built files will go to the `dist/` folder.\
+Run `pnpm start` to start a development server for the UI.

+To use this as a resource in fivem, you need to build the project with `pnpm build`.\
+Create a resource folder in your server's resources folder, `myresource/` for example.\
+Copy the `dist/` folder and `fxmanifest.lua` file to your `myresource/` folder and start your resource.

 ## Support
 I don't provide support regarding this template or teach you how to use typescript/angular, the internet is full of tutorials and courses for ts/angular.